 Drawbacks of Adding Google Analytics Without a Plugin

-If you’re planning on adding Google Analytics without a plugin, then here’s why it may not be the best choice for your site.
+If you’re planning on adding Google Analytics without a plugin, here’s why it may not be the best choice for your site.

 1. It’s Not as Easy as It Seems